brianbolnick/humanize_time/README.md

 ```

 ## Custom Formatter
 `format_seconds` takes an optional keyword list of options.
-Currently, the only supported keyword is `:formatters`.

 **:formatters**

 Allows for custom formatting of the result string.
 Value must be a map containing `days`, `hours`, `minutes`, and/or `seconds` as keys, with an anonymous function as value.
 Default values will replace missing or incorrect keys.